jmonraz/Shunting-Yard-Calculator/README.md

 - Under Configuration properties, click advanced
 - For the character set property, set it to Not Set, and click ok
 - In the build menu, click build solution, you may need to do this more than once

-Move your wxWidgets folder to your C drive
-Rename the folder to wxWidgets
-Navigate to C:\wxWidgets\build\msw
-Open wx_vc17.sln using Visual Studio
-Set the Solution platform to be x64
-In the solution explorer, left click on the _custom_build project.
-Next, scroll down to the xrc project, and shift + left-click on it.
-At this point, everything in the solution explorer, except the solution, should be highlighted.
-Next, right click any of the highlighted projects, and choose properties.
-Under Configuration properties, click advanced
-For the character set property, set it to Not Set, and click ok.
-In the build menu, click build solution, you may need to do this more than once

 ## Screenshots/Examples 📷